 LRAA: Locational Running Annual Average, or the locational average of sample analytical results for samples taken during the previous four calendar quarters.
 MCLG: Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+MCLGs allow for a margin of ppm: parts per million or milligrams per liter.

+Safety.
 MCL: Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. n/a: not applicable.nd: not detectable at testing limits.

-n/a: not applicable.

-nd: not detectable at testing limits.
-NTU: Nephelometric Turbidity Unit, used to measure cloudiness in drinking water.

-ppb: parts per billion or micrograms per liter.
+NTU: Nephelometric Turbidity Unit, used to measure cloudiness in drinking water. ppb: parts per billion or micrograms per liter.